wp-plugins/halosocial/readme.txt

 == Description ==

-Are you wanting to create a sophisticated social network right inside your WordPress site?
+Are you wanting to create a sophisticated **social network** right inside your WordPress site?
 HaloSocial is a complete solution, that works right out of the box.
 It's perfect for brands, artists, schools/universities, non-profit organizations, interest groups and anyone else who wants to benefit from creating a private community on their WordPress site.

-Allow your members to create profiles, connect with chat, share photos and videos on the stream, like, comment, share, create groups, events, pages, shops and post classified ads!
+Allow your members to create **profiles**, connect with **chat**, share **photos** and **videos** on the **stream**, like, comment, share, create groups, events, pages, shops and post classified ads!

 HaloSocial comes in 3 versions:

 = Starter =
-Starter version is FREE!
+Starter version is **FREE**!
 It comes with a huge amount of amazing features such as profiles, avaters/cover photos, stream, vidoes, photos, comments, sharing, privacy     Stream, Photo albums, Template overrides, Dynamic SEO, Hover cards and much more

 = Professional =
 Professional version add another huge set of features: Custom Profiles, Chat, Friends, Follow, Layouts, Events, Groups, Widgets and much more!